 (2) IEP teacher

-960 NYC public schools with high numbers of students with IEPs have IEP teachers on staff who are being trained to provide literacy intervention for students with IEPs and students who may be referred for special education services.
+960 NYC public schools with high numbers of students with IEPs have IEP teachers on staff.
 IEP teachers are learning specialists.
-A critical part of their job is to work with students to improve academic skills and make sure referrals for special education services only happen as necessary.
-They are expected to provide specialized and individualized literacy instruction and intervention to students and monitor student progress, adjusting interventions when needed.
-IEP teachers also attend IEP meetings.
+An important part of their job is to work with students to improve academic skills and make sure referrals for special education services only happen when needed.
+They are expected to provide specialized and individualized literacy instruction and intervention to students as well as keep track of students progress, changing interventions when needed.
+IEP teachers also go to IEP meetings.